edbury/gremlin-camp/src/site/notes/spaces/mosh/mocs/mothership campaign structure.md

 A semi-signpost for building a campaign around long-term play using third-party content.
 The initial setup relies heavily on the [[Shipbreaker's Toolkit\|Shipbreaker's Toolkit]] (SBT) and [[spaces/mosh/areas/sources/A Pound of Flesh\|A Pound of Flesh]] (APoF).

 SBT offers four options for answering "Who pays the bills?"
 Answering this provides a good guideline for what campaign play will be like and what's important.
-The setups listed are Company, Military, Owner-Operators, and Freelancers.
+The setups listed are Company, Military, Owner-Operators, and Freelancers.This setup assumes that the campaign states with all options being viable, but that's a table/campaign preference.

 Each of these also represent a faction. [[spaces/mosh/areas/sources/A Pound of Flesh\|A Pound of Flesh]] provides excellent hooks.